marcriera/train-controller-db/content/software/system/_index.md

 ---
-title: "Systems"
+title: "List of software by system"
+linkTitle: "By system"
 weight: 2
 chapter: true
 ---

-This section lists software compatible with dedicated train controllers by system.
+This section lists software compatible with train controllers by system.

+{{% software-list-system %}}